strong-roots-capital/od/readme.md

 There's [moment], so big and so slow it'll make continental-drift look snappy.
 Or [js-joda], an imperative library with its own custom parsing!
-Doesn't that sound fun.
-Then there's [dayjs], an imperative library that keeps data in its own custom objects like `moment`.
+Doesn't that sound like a Good Idea™.
+Then there's [dayjs], an imperative library that keeps data in its own custom objects like [moment].... making [tree-shaking] impossible.
 Next up is [date-fns], that only offers separate methods for incrementing a date by different units of time.
 Talk about crimping your polymorphic style.
 Maybe you're more of a functional programmer, so you'd reach for [date-fp], until you find it's unmaintained and inconsistent with time-zones.
 There are plenty more date libraries, maybe you'll find a good fit if you keep looking for a few more years...